bbauska/W3Cx-3of5/README.md

 Working with images is rather simple, except that we need the images to be fully loaded into memory before drawing them.
 Loading images is an *asynchronous* process we need to take care of.
 Working with multiple images might also be difficult for beginners.
 We present a multiple image loader later on in this course.

-**Let\'s say it once again**: To use an image in a canvas, make sure that the image has been loaded by the Web browser before drawing it!
+<b>Let\'s say it once again</b>: To use an image in a canvas, make sure that the image has been loaded by the Web browser before drawing it!

 It is also possible to draw images from a video stream, images corresponding to another canvas content, or images that are defined by \<img\> HTML elements in the page.
 We will see that as well in the following parts of this chapter.